Ayblue004/revision/README.md

 • Ensure to collectt user input no matter how little so you can have something to test
 • Make sure to add commments to the code that explains the logic of what you are doing
 # Task 3A
 •	Get technical and non-technical users.
 • In the planning stage make sure to plan
-  o Who is your technical and non-technical user o How will they give me feedback and how will I get the feedback forms, verbally ? o What kind of questions to ask them ? o What is my motive and what type of data am I hoping to get e.g about the functionality or about the interface o Interview or observation... on what and on who ?
+  o Who is your technical and non-technical user
+  o How will they give me feedback and how will I get the feedback forms, verbally ?
+  o What kind of questions to ask them ?
+  o What is my motive and what type of data am I hoping to get e.g about the functionality or about the interface
+  o Interview or observation... on what and on who?
 • Explain in details how you plan to gather high quality unbiased feedback
 • Add observational feedback, like what you noticed during interviews and stuff
 • Highlight the technical and none technical questions you will be asking each group
 •	Ask questions that you can act on [Apart from general questions]
 • For collectiing data you can use a table of [Name, type of audience, problem encountered, solution
 • You could have a rating of what they rate each section and like a google play store type format
 •	At the end of every individual feedback evaluate it and make sure you understand what they meant